Biography

 Solo Classical Violinist

-Madeleine Mitchell has been described by The Times as ‘one of Britain's liveliest musical forces (and) foremost violinists'.
+Madeleine Mitchell has been described by The Times as "one of Britain's liveliest musical forces (and) foremost violinists".
 Her performances in some 50 countries as soloist and chamber musician in a wide repertoire are frequently broadcast for television and radio including the BBC Proms, ABC (Australia), Bayerischer Rundfunk, S4C and Italian TV when she won the Palma d’Oro, praised both for her vibrant lyrical intensity and pioneering creativity.
-She won a Royal Philharmonic Society Enterprise Award in 2022 for her creative project linking art and music in film.
-Her latest album Violin Conversations, released by Naxos, has been widely acclaimed.
+She won a Royal Philharmonic Society Enterprise Award in 2022 for her creative project linking art and music in film [link to https://youtu.be/J_ChAdTj4xA?si=itcfmKpWn2NUsMQ8].
+Her recent album Violin Conversations released by Naxos, “showcases the extraordinary range of works written for her…an album of subtle charm” The Telegraph.

 Madeleine Mitchell has performed violin concertos with orchestras including the St Petersburg Philharmonic, Czech and Polish Radio Symphony, Wurttemberg and Munich Chamber, the Royal Philharmonic and other London orchestras, Kiev Radio & Television Orchestra, Orchestra de Bahia Brazil, for the BBC and with the Royal Oman Symphony for HM The Sultan of Oman.
-For the Queen’s Diamond Jubilee she returned to the Bath International Festival as soloist in the ‘Great Brits’ programme in Vaughan Williams The Lark Ascending, which she also performed as Canberra International Music Festival Artist-in-Residence and with Orchestra of the Swan in the Spring Sounds Festival.
-Her performance of Bruch Violin Concerto during the Edinburgh Festival was reviewed as ‘totally bewitching.
-She has a full rich tone which sang strongly.’
-She devised a unique ‘concerto’ for violin and choir, with new works by Jonathan Harvey, Thierry Pecou and Roxanna Panufnik, supported by Arts Council England in several festivals.
+Her performance of Bruch Violin Concerto during the Edinburgh Festival was reviewed as “totally bewitching.
+She has a full rich tone which sang strongly.”
+She devised a unique ‘concerto’ for violin and choir, with new works by Jonathan Harvey, Thierry Pécou and Roxanna Panufnik, supported by Arts Council England in several festivals.

 A highly creative personality, Madeleine Mitchell devised the Red Violin Festival under Lord Menuhin's patronage, the first international, eclectic celebration of the fiddle across the arts, held throughout Cardiff for which she was shortlisted for European Women of Achievement and Creative Briton Awards www.redviolin.co.uk.
-She will be directing the Red Violin next throughout Leeds in October 2024.
+She directed the Red Violin very successfully throughout Leeds in October 2024 including the European Premiere of Heggie/Scheer ‘Intonations: Songs from the Violins of Hope’.
 At the start of her career Madeleine was the violinist/violist in Sir Peter Maxwell Davies’s seminal group, The Fires of London.